python/cpython/Doc/library/ssl.rst

 have to check that the server certificate, which can be obtained by calling :meth:`SSLSocket.getpeercert`, matches the desired service.
 For many protocols and applications, the service can be identified by the hostname;
 in this case, the :func:`match_hostname` function can be used.
+This common check is automatically performed when :attr:`SSLContext.check_hostname` is enabled.

 In server mode, if you want to authenticate your clients using the SSL layer (rather than using a higher-level authentication mechanism), you'll also have